 Atlas of Surgical Operations (Series)

 The conceit of the book as a transformational object is an ancient, even romantic notion.
-In Judaism, when Torahs, the hand-written scrolls of the Five Books of Moses, become unusable, they’re not simply discarded but buried, altered at the last with ritual and prayer.
-In secular life too, books are routinely transformed in ways more destructive than anything artists’ commit.
+In Judaism, when torahs, the hand-written scrolls of the five books of Moses, become unusable, they’re not discarded but buried, altered at the last with ritual and prayer.
+In secular life, books are routinely transformed in ways more destructive than anything artists’ commit.
 Publishers shred mountains of remaindered volumes, best-sellers included, they can no longer sell.
-Libraries de-accession or discard books they can no longer house.
-Pulped fiction is the end product of too many Pulp Fictions.
+Libraries throw away...er, de-accession books they can no longer house.
+Pulped fiction is the end product of too many pulp fictions.

 That a handful of artists alter, cut, chop, vary, amend and otherwise deconstruct a fraction of what might otherwise be by landfill transformed should only be a cause for toasts to the continuing vitality of words in print.